top of page

 Photo by Walter Wlodarczyk

-Christopher “Unpezverde” Núñez is a Visually Impaired choreographer based in NYC.
-Núñez is a Princeton University Arts Fellow 22’, a Jerome Hill Fellow 22’, a Dance/USA Fellow 22’, and a Leslie-Lohman Museum of Art Fellow 18’.
-His performances have been presented by The Joyce Theater, The Brooklyn Museum, The Kitchen, Danspace Project, Movement Research at The Judson Church, and the Leslie-Lohman Museum of Art, among others.
-His work has been featured in The New York Times, Art In America, The Brooklyn Rail, and The Dance Enthusiast.
-He’s been an Artist In Residence at Brooklyn Academy of Music (BAM), The Kitchen, Danspace Project, Abrons Arts Center, Movement Research, and Center for Performance Research.
-In 2023, Unpezverde was selected by the magazine Art In America as one of the New Talent artists and was nominated for a Bessie, The New York Dance and Performance Awards.
-In 2020, Núñez was invited by the NYC Mayor’s Office of Immigrant Affairs to share his story as disabled and formally undocumented during Immigrant Heritage Week.
-He received his American Citizenship in 2023 but continues to be an advocate for the rights of undocumented disabled immigrants.
+Christopher “Unpezverde” Núñez (born January 26, 1980) is a Costa Rican/American artist working in the fields of choreography, film, installation, and sound.
+Núñez is a Mellon Foundation Grant Recipient 23′, a Princeton University Arts Fellow 22’, a Jerome Hill Fellow 22’, a Dance/USA Fellow 22’, and a Leslie-Lohman Museum of Art Fellow 18’.
+His work been presented by Abrons Arts Center, The Joyce Theater, Princeton University, The Brooklyn Museum, The Kitchen, Danspace Project, Movement Research at The Judson Church, The Leslie-Lohman Museum of Art, CUE Art Foundation, Performance Mix Festival, and Battery Dance Festival, among others.
+His work has been featured in The New York Times, Art In America, , and The Dance Enthusiast.
+He’s been an Artist In Residence at Loghaven Artist Residency, Brooklyn Academy of Music (BAM), The Kitchen, Danspace Project, Abrons Arts Center, Movement Research, and Center for Performance Research.
+In 2023, Núñez was selected by Art In America as one of 20 New Talent artists on a global scale.
+The same year, he was nominated for a “Bessie,” The New York Dance and Performance Awards in the Best Performer category.

 Ideas in Motion: 21st Century Dance Practices (2024)